 The Essure® system involves two metal coils designed for flexibility.
 These coils are implanted into the fallopian tubes through the vagina.
 Attached polyester fibers work over approximately three months to create an inflammatory response, generating scar tissue and functioning as an effective barrier to fertilization.
 The scar tissue keeps the sperm from the eggs, eliminating the possibility of conception.

 Unfortunately, Essure® is not a failsafe sterilization method.
-The product has been known to fail, resulting in unplanned pregnancy.
+The product has been known to fail, resulting in an unplanned pregnancy.
 Sadly, these pregnancies can result in premature birth or birth defects caused by the implanted device.
 Additionally, Essure® has been known to migrate, causing perforation of the uterine wall or fallopian tubes.

 Alternatives to Essure®